SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-perspective.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > Layout

-A perspective is an arrangement of views around the main area.
+A perspective is a named workbench layout.
 Multiple perspectives are supported.
-Different perspectives provide a different perspective on the application while sharing the main area.
-Only one perspective can be active at a time.
+Perspectives can be switched.
+Only one perspective is active at a time.
+Perspectives share the same main area, if any.

 ### How to provide a perspective